TCP: The Transmission Control Protocol

 The Transmission Control Protocol has these 3 bits reserved for future use.
 They should be set to zero.

-There are 6 one bit flags:
+There are 6 single-bit flags:

 URG: Urgent Pointer field significant

 RST: Reset the connection

 SYN: Synchronize sequence numbers

 The size of the window is the number of bytes which the sender accepts (from the current acknowledgement number) before it sends another acknowledgement.

 The checksum is calculated over a ‘pseudo-header’ which consists of: